ingararntzen/timingdocs/docs/source/axis.rst

-    Note also that the lookup operation may be used to lookup cues that match a single point on the timeline, simply by defining the lookup interval as a single point.
+    Note also that the lookup operation may be used to lookup cues that match a single point on the timeline, simply by defining the lookup interval as a single point, see :ref:`interval-definition`.

 ..  js:method:: axis.lookup_endpoints(interval)

     :param Interval interval: lookup interval
-    :returns Array: list of (point, cue) tuples
+    :returns Array: list of {endpoint: endpoint, cue:cue} objects

-    Lookup all cue endpoints on the axis, within some interval.
-Return list of (point, cue) tuples.
-Point is an endpoint value of a cue, either cue.low or cue.high.
-Multiple cues may be registered on a single endpoint value, so a simple point value may occur multiple times with different cues.

-..  note:: TODO

-    TODO - cue endpoint definition
-    TODO - cue endpoint ordering
+    Lookup all cue endpoints on the axis, within some interval See :ref:`axis-lookup-endpoints`.

 ..  js:method:: axis.lookup_delete(interval[, mode])

     :param Interval interval: lookup interval
     :param int mode: search mode
-    :returns Array: list of deleted cues
+    :returns changeMap: cue changes caused by the operation

-    Similar to *lookup*, except that it deletes all cues *matching* a given lookup interval.
+    Deletes all cues *matching* a given lookup interval.
+    Similar to *lookup*, see :ref:`axis-lookup`.

 ..  js:method:: axis.on (type, callback[, ctx])